EXPLORE BULGARIA'S BLOOMING ROSE FIELDS

 Is this tour suitable for me?

 If you enjoy traditional sightseeing but also have a passion for essential oils, perfumes, and nature, you’re going to love this tour!
-Alongside exploring picturesque towns, we’ll visit the Rose Valley for special-access experiences like essential oil distilleries, traditional rose picking, festivities, and more.
+Alongside exploring picturesque sites you’ll visit the Rose Valley for special curated experiences like essential oil distilleries, traditional rose picking, festivities, and more.
 You’ll also have the chance to discover artisanal rose products, from pure rose oil to natural cosmetics.

 Bulgarian rose oil is famous for its unmatched purity, rich aroma, and high concentration of natural compounds.
 It comes mostly from the Rosa damascena variety, which thrives in the Rose Valley’s unique microclimate — cool spring nights, humid mornings, and well-drained, mineral-poor soil.